Poudingue/Vanilla-Normals-Renewed-1.12/README.md

 I didn't want any of those fancy high-resolution texturepacks in order to enjoy normal mapping and specular highlights.
 So i decided to make my own, but based on vanilla textures.

-I release this texturepack to the public, because everyone should be able to enjoy it.
+This texturepack is free for everyone to use !
+However if you wish to support me, you can join my Patreon : https://www.patreon.com/Poudingue

 ## Copyright